roschlec/mueller_arabidopsis_pieris_syncom/README.md

 mkdir -p output
 ```

-3. Download the metadata from Zenodo Visit the Zenodo repository: XXX.
-Download the dataset archive and extract its contents into the `data_input/` directory.
+3. Download the datasets and metadata available in <a href="https://10.5281/zenodo.17822324">Zenodo</a>.
+Download the contents into the `data_input/` directory.

 4. Open RStudio and run the workflow